 3. New York

-Where better to see fall foliage than a town named after a tree?
-Aspen is well known for great skiing (as well as for being a place where the beer flows like wine), but it’s equally awesome for beautiful autumn scenery.
+Aspen trees make autumn in Colorado absolutely gorgeous.
+And where better to see fall foliage than in Aspen, a town named after the tree?
+Aspen is well-known for great skiing and beer, but it’s equally awesome for beautiful autumn scenery.
 The Maroon Bells located near Aspen are a popular subject for autumn mountain photos.

 7. Columbia River Gorge, Oregon

-The Columbia River Gorge, and especially Multnomah Falls, is a popular spot for photography, and fall colors only make the scenery even more beautiful.
-The river forms the boundary between Washington and Oregon and there are plenty of great photo opportunities with the 80 mile long gorge.
-See this list or recommend hikes for autumn foliage.
+The Columbia River Gorge, and especially Multnomah Falls, is a popular spot for photography.
+Fall colors only make the scenery even more beautiful.
+The river forms the boundary between Washington and Oregon, and there are plenty of great photo opportunities along the 80-mile-long gorge.
+See this list for recommend hikes for autumn foliage.

 9. Acadia National Park, Maine

 Acadia National Park is located on the coast of Maine, mostly on Mount Desert Island.
-The park includes the highest point on the east cost, Cadillac Mountain, amazing coastal scenery, and beautiful fall foliage.
+The park has amazing coastal scenery, beautiful fall foliage, and the highest point on the east coast, Cadillac Mountain.
 One of the best options is the 27-mile-long Park Loop Road, which will give you views of both the mountains and the coast.

-Gettysburg was the site of an influential battle in the American Civil War, and the small town includes a National Military Park, farmland, and open fields that make it an ideal spot for fall photography.
+Another lovely place is Gettysburg, the site of an influential battle in the American Civil War.
+Now, the small town includes a National Military Park and plenty of open fields that make it an ideal spot for fall photography.
 The tree-lined Confederate Avenue and tree-covered Little Round Top are among the best spots for capturing the fall foliage.
 For details see the Guide to Photographing Gettysburg, PA.